 8. The Case Involves Potential Fraud

-When a seller has deliberately misled you, stronger legal remedies become available, but proving fraud requires specialized expertise.
+When a seller has deliberately misled you, more potent legal remedies become available, but proving fraud requires specialized expertise.

 Types of Misrepresentation in Consumer Transactions